 - On download completion, the videos are saved to the My downloads folder on the user’s device.
 The user can navigate to the downloads folder and play the video on the video player app belonging to the source service from where it was downloaded.

 - There is an expiry period which could be anywhere between 24-48 hours or even up to a month, for viewing downloaded videos after which the video file will need to be re-downloaded for viewing.

 - The downloaded file is saved to the device’s internal storage after encrypting the downloaded files by using a hashing technique called Password-Based Key Derivation Function 2 (PBKDF), a type of encryption which divides the video data into chunks.
 A number is assigned to each chunk of data.
 This is done to avoid user interaction directly which means that the user cannot access the file contents but can only play it in the native app meant for playing the video.

-- Once downloaded, when the user plays the video from the download location which is the storage within the video player app and not the device storage, the file contents are stitched back together via decryption and the user can view the video on the specific video player app that is installed on the device and that belongs to the OTT service provider (for instance Netflix).
+- Once downloaded, when the user plays the video from the download location which is the storage within the video player app and not the device storage, the file contents are stitched back together via decryption and the user can view the video on the specific video player app that is installed on the device and that belongs to the OTT services provider (for instance Netflix).

 Technical hiccups for Offline Viewing

 1. Less RAM, Inadequate Storage: If the device has low RAM, it impacts the processing speed at the time of video download.
 If there is less space on the device while downloading the video, user to needs to clean up some space before proceeding to download.

 2. Sometimes at the time of download, it is challenging to track where video contents are saved on the device especially if the user wants to find the video contents.
 For instance, partially downloaded videos which were canceled midway, go to the garbage downloads which cannot be easily found by the user, plus they take up unwanted storage.
 OTT providers may or may not provide the cancel option for users to cancel the download at some point during the download process.